-In areas of operations, productivity improvement at the manufacturing plant in Baddi was a hallmark for the year.
+Sleek stores in In areas of operations, productivity improvement at the country the year.
 The improvements were enabled on the back of automation in various stages of the production and assembly process.
 These have enabled consistent quality output and also reduced dependency on imports.